Call for Participating Artists:

 Schedule

-Flexible virtual and in-person team meetings determined by selected cohort artists on a weekly basis in July, September and October with the exclusion of August 15 to September 15, 2025.
+Flexible virtual and in-person team meetings determined by selected cohort artists on a weekly basis in November into December 2025.

 Project Timeline

-12 Cohort Meetings over July, August, September and October
+12 Cohort Meetings over November and early December

 Application and Selection Process

-All applications will be reviewed by Love-In’s Artistic Directors/Lovers, a Board Member, and Indigenous program facilitator.
+All applications will be reviewed by Love-In’s Artistic Directors/Lovers and CPP program facilitators.

 How to learn more about the project